laurarnichols/defectCrossSections/EnergyTabulator/README.md

 ```
 _Note: Do not alter the `&inputParams` or `/` lines at the beginning and end of the file.
 They represent a namelist and fortran will not recognize the group of variables without this specific format_

-The code extracts the total energies from the three different systems and the eigenvalues from the initial relaxed system.
+The code extracts the total energies from the three different systems and the eigenvalues from the specified eigenvalue system.
 It is best to use HSE calclations to get the energies, even if you can't do HSE for all of the matrix elements.
-If you can't use HSE for the energy differeences and/or need to include some additional energy correction in the total energy differences, that can be done through `eCorrect`.
+If you can't use HSE for the energy differences and/or need to include some additional energy correction in the total energy differences, that can be done through `eCorrectTot`.
+The eigenvalues are best from the ground-state HSE as well, but if that cannot be used (e.g., if many k-points are used and that isn't feasible), PBE-level eigenvalues can be used.
+Within the conduction band/valence band, PBE eigenvalue differences are okay, but you may need to include corrections to the reference carrier (`eCorrectEigRef`) and final state (`eCorrectEigF`).

 The energies are calculated including potential energy corrections as
 ```f90